 For those that have not read the article here is the link

-I believe that we need to always look at the underlying factors as to how we are now in a situation where academies are becoming more prevalent in the landscape and whilst it’s easy to say that academics are to blame for the lack of talent that’s coming through, where exactly is the proof that this be the case.
+I believe that we need to always look at the underlying factors as to how we are now in a situation where academies are becoming more prevalent in the landscape and whilst it’s easy to say that academies are to blame for the lack of talent that’s coming through, where exactly is the proof that this be the case?
 Where is the data with the facts on player development?
 How many kids are attending private academies? and how many are only attending clubs?
 If it is a culmination of kids attending both then wouldn’t that then mean that not only are academies failing our kids but so are our clubs.

 With clubs now charging anything from $1500-$3500 to play, have clubs then not become private academies themselves?.
 It’s my experience based on observation and now that I have been part of an NPL 2 club for the past 2 seasons, I have found that clubs themselves lack any sort of professional coaching model.
 Very few if any teams I’ve encountered are attempting to play any sort of development based football.
 The emphasis is still very much on competing like adults.
 To win by forcing other teams to make mistakes, it is quite rare to see any teams attempting any sort of build-up play.
 This stems from the way SAP kids are playing where everything is one direction one speed.